Blues music is a relatively easy genre to absorb and the guitar is an excellent instrument in this style.

 Besides the chords

 Chords aren't everything.
-If you playing solo you probably want to put in some licks here and there between your chords and also doing some embellishment.
-And if some other is playing the rhythm guitar, you could jam over these by using some blues pentatonic scales (this site doesn’t focus on scales, but you want have any problem finding information about it on the web, a recommended resource is GuitarScale.org).
+If you play a solo, you probably want to put in some licks here and there between your chords and also doing some embellishment.
+And if some other is playing the rhythm guitar, you could jam over it by using some blues pentatonic scales (this site doesn’t focus on scales, but you won't have any problem finding information about it on the web, a recommended resource is GuitarScale.org).

-A basic blues shuffle looks like this in tablature:
+A basic blues shuffle could look like this in a tablature: